Written by on . Last updated February 16th, 2026.

-A shallow and significant Magnitude 5.3 earthquake struck in the Sulawesi Sea 117 kilometer from Malingao, The Philippines deep in the night of Tuesday January 20th, 2026.
+A shallow and significant M5.4 earthquake struck in the Sulawesi Sea 123 kilometer from Malingao, The Philippines deep in the night of Tuesday January 20th, 2026.
+Around 16 million people have been exposed to shaking.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn